Signs and Symptoms of Scoliosis

 In order to correct scoliosis, the normal cervical and lumbar curves must first be re-established.
 Which is why bracing and surgery ultimately fail in so many cases, as these treatment approaches do not address the full spine.
 Once accomplished, tension on the spinal cord is reduced and allows for correction in the lateral dimension.

 Surgery should be considered the last alternative in treating scoliosis, and reserved only for severe cases.
 The majority of cases never progress to a severe level.
 Research has proven chiropractic care is effective in stabilization and reduction of scoliosis for most mild and moderate cases.
+Dr. Winchell, top Orange County Chiropractor in Mission Viejo, has successfully treated thousands of scoliosis patients.

 Early detection and scoliosis treatment in children is key to avoiding painful scoliosis that interferes with a child’s play or sporting activities, or to avoid progression of the disorder into adulthood.